 World Cultures: Explores the five themes of geography (location, place, human environment interaction, movement, and region).
-Students will be involved in an in-depth study of the background of major historic and artistic sites, basic economics, geography, language, foods, music, traditions, religions and current events of countries students want to visit or to be visited on a spring and/or summer trip.
+Students will be involved in an in-depth study of the background of major historic and artistic sites, basic economics, geography, language, foods, music, traditions, religions, and current events of countries students want to visit or to be visited on a spring and/or summer trip.

 Yearbook: This yearlong course covers all phases of yearbook production.
 Students learn to design layouts, write copy, organize materials, select photographs, and function as a cooperative member of a publications staff.
+Students should plan on taking this class both semesters.
 Required application is available on the Webber Middle School website or in the counseling office.